DillyPickly/.dotfiles/README.md

 ``` bash
   alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```
-This alias is how I manage the dotfiles each machine
+This alias is how I manage the dotfiles each machine.
+To make sure that this alias is permanent I have added the above line to my `.zshrc`

 ``` bash
   config config --local status.showUntrackedFiles no